 - reviewing the risks to internal financial control and agree a programme of work that will address these risks, inform the statement of internal control and, so far as possible, provide assurance to the external auditors. - receiving reports from members of Academy staff about matters relating to any of the issues listed in their terms of reference. - scrutinising the Trust's internal controls systems and risk management arrangements.

-The Committee met on five occasions during the academic year 2018/19; this included the annual internal audit planning strategy meeting.
+The Committee met on four occasions during the academic year 2019/20; this included the annual internal audit planning strategy meeting.
+The committee Chair, Mr Coult, is a qualified accountant.